Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Introduction

 This paper has two related goals.

-First, we seek to identify uniform convexity properties for a class of lattice gradient models with non-convex microscopic interactions.
+Firstly, we seek to establish uniform convexity properties for a class of lattice gradient models with non-convex microscopic interactions.

-Secondly, we extend the rigorous renormalisation group techniques developed by Brydges and coworkes to models with finite range interactions without discrete rotational symmetry.
-In the presence of a symmetry, the set of relevant terms is strongly restricted.
+Secondly, we extend the rigorous renormalisation group techniques developed by Brydges and collaborators to vector models with finite range interactions without discrete rotational symmetry.
+The lack of such symmetry, leads to a need of a significant enlargement of the set of relevant terms in the renormalisation treatment.

 Regarding the first goal, we consider \emph{gradient random fields} $\{\varphi(x)\}_{x\in\Lscr}$ indexed by a lattice $\Lscr$ with values in $\R^m$, $\varphi(x)\in\R^m$.
 The term \emph{gradient} is referring to the assumption that the distribution depends only on gradients $\nabla_{e}\varphi(x)=\varphi(x+e)-\varphi(x)$.
 These type of fields are used as effective models of crystal deformation or phase separation.
 In the former case, where $m=3$ and $\Lscr\subset\R^3$, the value $\varphi(x)$ plays the role of a displacement of an atom labelled by a site $x$ of a crystal under deformation.
 In the latter case, with $m=1$ and $\Lscr=\Z^2$, the model is a discretization of a phase separation in $ \mathbb{R}^{3} $ with $\varphi(x)\in\R$ corresponding to the position of the (microscopic) phase separation surface.
-The model is a reasonably effective approximate description in spite of the fact that it ignores overhangs of separation surface as well as any correlations inside and between the coexisting phases.
+The model is a reasonably effective approximate description in spite of the fact that it ignores overhangs of the separation surface as well as any correlations inside and between the coexisting phases.

-The distribution of random fields $\varphi(x)$ is given in terms of a Gibbs measure with Hamiltonian defined in terms of a finite range gradient potential.
-In particular, considering $\Lscr=\Z^d$, for any finite $\Lambda\subset \Z^d$ we consider the Hamiltonian of the form